unicef/project-connect-daily-check-app/README.md

     - The download will start automatically.

-    - When the download is complete, double-click on the file – this usually appears on the bottom bar of your browser, otherwise, you will find the file in your ‘Downloads’ folder.
+    - When the download is complete, double-click on the file.
+This usually appears at the bottom bar of your browser.
+Otherwise, you will find the file in your ‘Downloads’ folder.

-    -  The installation process is straightforward, follow the wizard by clicking ‘Next’ on each step.
+    -  The installation process is straightforward.
+Follow the wizard by clicking ‘Next’ on each step.

-- After successfully installing the app, it will send schools' internet connectivity information to Giga Maps twice a day.
+- After successfully installing the app, it will send schools' internet connectivity information to Giga Maps four times daily.

 #### Development Commands